+Ms Miriam Fugfugosh is an Associate Fellow within the Global Fellowship Initiative of the GCSP.
 Ms Miriam Fugfugosh is a freelance workshop designer and facilitator with nearly 20 years’ experience.
 She engages with professionals of diverse affiliations on topics of leadership, dialogue facilitation, political analysis and advising, as well as on diversity and inclusion.
 She is an Associate of the Geneva Centre for Security Policy (GCSP), the Geneva Leadership Alliance (GLA), and the Center for Creative Leadership (CCL).

 Miriam regularly contributes to the projects and course offerings of the Geneva Leadership Alliance and the Geneva Centre for Security Policy (GCSP).
 In addition, she designs and direct the GCSP’s coursework for Political Advisors delivered several times each year, including a bespoke module for the European Union Security and Defence College.